PeteUgwu/First-Capstone-Project/README.md

 ## First Capstone Project

-> This is a project to implement how to Use local storage to save user input.
+> This is a project to implement an online website for a conference.

 ## Built With

 - HTML
 - CSS
 - JavaScript
+- Git and Github

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+Read down the page for instructions and requirements

 ### Prerequisites